-6.1 CONDITION 3(2) - MAXIMUM DISCHARGE RATE
+6.1 Condition 3(2) - Maximum Discharge Rate

 A flow meter combined with a back-up pump run time logger located at the quarry discharge, provide a daily offsite discharge rate.
-The average daily flow rate was calculated based on the measured flow rate recorded by the flow meter.
-The recorded rate was below the maximum permitted 250 L/s limit during the 2022 reporting period as shown in Table E-1.
+The average daily flow rate was calculated based on the measured discharge volumes recorded by the flow meter.
+The recorded rate was below the maximum permitted 250 L/s limit during the 2023 reporting period as shown in Table E-1.

-6.2 CONDITION 4(1) - EFFLUENT LIMITS
+6.2 Condition 4(1) - Effluent Limits